 Power source: Many will use batteries and usually come with a set to get you started as soon as you receive your product.
 Some have the feature to recharge the device, while others offer the best of both worlds and you can either recharge or use with batteries.

 Ease of use: When training our dogs, we need to focus on them and not worry about whether the device is working correctly.
-You want something that is simple and easy to use yet effective.
+You want something simple and easy to use yet effective.

 - Sometimes, the sounds may be too much for an older dog to handle or they may not even hear it if they are hearing impaired.
 Usually, it is recommended to use ultrasonic on dogs between 1 to 8 years of age.